The CIO Brief: Don’t Time. Trim.

 Rebalancing is what endowments and the largest family offices do.
 They don’t chase heat.
 They harvest it.

-And while the US large cap looks expensive, other pieces of the puzzle are not.
-Small caps are priced near recession territory and real estate (left for dead by many investors) also screens cheap on a relative basis.
+And while the US looks expensive, other pieces of the puzzle are not.
+Small caps are priced near recession territory and real assets including real estate, infrastructure are among the only areas that screen cheap on a relative basis.

 That doesn’t require a prediction.
-It just accepts that the next decade may look different than the last.
+It just requires acknowledging that the next decade may look different than the last.
+If your entire plan depends on the same winners repeating their last decade of returns, you’re not diversified.

 That is how you stay invested without being reckless.
 That is how you compound without pretending you have a crystal ball.